accdavlo/accdavlo.github.io/_pages/about.md

 ![Dispersion analysis](/images/research/dispersionAnalysis.png)
 1. Kinetic models with macroscopic Shallow Water equations limit.
 Also here the use of an implicit DeC scheme allows to obtain high order methods.
 ![Kinetic SW](/images/research/plotTransFrictionPerturb.png)
-1. Stability of modified Patankar schemes, which are positive preserving schemes, but can show oscillations and inconsistency under certain conditions.
+1. Issues with modified Patankar schemes, which are positive preserving schemes, but can show oscillations and inconsistency under certain conditions.
+[Issues MP](/publication/2021-08-18-stability-patankar)
 <img src="/images/research/RobertsonUnstable.png" alt="Robertson Problem MP" width="350"/>

 Previous Projects
 =================
-During my PhD and my Master I've studied high order accurate methods and model order reduction techniques for hyperbolic problems.
-The dissertation is available [here](http://accdavlo.github.io/files/theses/TorloPhDThesisOneSided.pdf).
+During my previous contracts I've studied high order accurate methods and model order reduction techniques for hyperbolic problems.
+The dissertation of my PhD is available [here](http://accdavlo.github.io/files/theses/TorloPhDThesisOneSided.pdf).
 1. I have studied an implicit--explicit discretization for kinetic models with arbitrary high order accuracy, through the Deferred Correction as time integration scheme and Residual distribution for the spatial discretization.
 [Publication on the topic](/publication/2020-06-29-high-order-IMEX-DeC)
 <img src="/images/research/kineticEuler.png" alt="Shu Osher test" width="350"/>
 1. MOR techniques for hyperbolic problems for advection dominated problems with an *ad hoc* arbitrary Lagrangian--Eulerian model to track the steep fronts, [here](/publication/2020-03-30-MOR-AD-ALE_1D), and for uncertainty quantification applications [here](/publication/2019-03-01-model-UQ).